purton-tech/rust-on-nails/rust-on-nails.com/content/docs/api/grpc.md

 ## Integrating Tonic and Axum

-We can modify our axum server so that it can respond to HTTP and gRPC requests.
+We can modify our Axum server so that it can respond to HTTP and gRPC requests.

 Our `crates/axum-server/src/main.rs` now needs to look like this.